robyrakesh/Vanatage/README.md

 # Vantage

-e2e tests for Vantage marketing web app targeting the login page functionality.
+e2e tests for Vantage marketing web app targeting the login and contactUs page functionalities.
 Tests are written using Playwright and TypeScript and using a page object model.
 Test report are generated using allure reports and all the test report and artifacts are stored in a github branch 'gh-pages'.
 Also, as part of this test, a free test reporting dashboard has been created using Allure and hosted on Github Pages

 ## Allure Reports